From Outlook Hacks to AI-Powered Forms: A Week of Juggling

-• Wrestling with legacy tech.
-Finished the 5S form automation, but a last-minute request to change a graph type sent me down a rabbit hole.
+- Wrestling with legacy tech.
+I finished the 5S form automation, but a last-minute request to change a graph type sent me down a rabbit hole.
 The main culprit?
-Old Outlook, which uses Word’s ancient rendering engine.
+Old Outlook, which uses Word’s old rendering engine.
 It was a pain, but I insisted on a solution that worked everywhere.
 It’s a good reminder: if you’re going to build something, build it right.
-The result is a solid, reusable script.
+The result is a reliable, reusable script.

-• The “is it production-ready?” reality check.
-My new manager is a software engineer, and he’s pushing me to think more about scale and robustness.
+- The “is it production-ready?” reality check.
+My new manager is a software engineer, and he’s pushing me to think more about scale and reliability.
 It’s a little intimidating, and the imposter syndrome is real.
 But he’s right.
 It’s a good push to level up my thinking from “make it work” to “make it last,” especially on a project I’ve led from scratch.

 Next: Building out the automated dashboard for the new improvement-suggestion form.